jon1enforce/python_access_control/README.md

 # python_access_control
 overhead of python code; with [M]andatory [A]ccess [C]ontrol
 # NOTICE
 setup.py is just a testcase, and must be substitute!
+Try to put spyder-IDE in a sandbox, or try another app!
 # something stupid:
 https://www.youtube.com/watch?v=UNRnSaXajC4
 # framework description: REVERSE on SETUP.PY, and SET RULES